 - High interest non-fiction books (spies, people, facts)

 - Magazines and Newspapers

-- Luxury car brochures (Lexus, BMX, Audi, Jaguar) I aquired these brochures one Saturday afternoon by driving to the car dealerships and "shopping" for a new car!
+- Luxury car brochures (Lexus, BMX, Audi, Jaguar) I acquired these brochures one Saturday afternoon by driving to the car dealerships and “shopping” for a new car!

 - Weekly Flyers or Advertising Magazines – last year I was shopping for a cellphone and brought the Best Buy comparison magazine into my classroom.
 It was the most popular text for months.